punkcoder/misc.trainingvm/README.md

 ## Usage

 1. Install Ubuntu 18.10 Server selecting no additional item.
-1. Clone the respository or ssh the files to the machine
+1. Clone the repository or ssh the files to the machine
 1. Run: `sudo ./install.sh`
 1. Reboot